 - Select the operating system of your workstation.
 For

 Keep multiple versions on your workstation

 Vagrant has an installer, that places the bin and embedded folders to “/opt/vagrant”.
 To be able to keep multiple versions of Vagrant execute the following:

-cd /opt/vagrant mkdir vagrant_MY_VERSION # Create a subfolder for the new version sudo chown -R YOUR_USER_NAME:wheel bin # Set the owner, so you can move the folder sudo chown -R YOUR_USER_NAME:wheel embedded # Set the owner, so you can move the folder mv bin vagrant_MY_VERSION # Move the folder to the version specific location mv embedded vagrant_MY_VERSION # Move the folder to the version specific location rm vagrant # Delete the old version of the symbolic link ln -s /opt/vagrant/vagrant_MY_VERSION/bin/vagrant vagrant # Create the symbolic link for the new version
+sudo chown -R MY_USER_NAME:wheel /opt/vagrant # Change the owner of the 'vagrant' directory structure from root to you so you can move the folders mkdir vagrant_MY_VERSION # Create a subfolder for the new version mv bin vagrant_MY_VERSION # Move the folder to the version specific location mv embedded vagrant_MY_VERSION # Move the folder to the version specific location rm vagrant # Delete the old version of the symbolic link ln -s /opt/vagrant/vagrant_MY_VERSION/bin/vagrant vagrant # Create the symbolic link for the new version

 The default credentials of a Vagrant machine are:

 Windows in Vagrant

 To test your cookbook on a Windows virtual machine locally, create one for Vagrant.
 See Launch Windows instances locally with Chef Test Kitchen for the details.